 Participants will be randomised via the IRSP, which possesses a randomisation system, to receive either Arm 1 (maintenance ICS) or Arm 2 (symptom driven ICS) in a ratio of 1:1.
 There will be no stratification.
+The sequence of treatments will be randomly permuted in blocks of several randomly varying sizes.
 Randomisation will take place as soon as possible after eligibility is confirmed and written consent given.
 Randomisation should only take place once: